csci-3081-20-f26/lab03/README.md

 ---
 ### Configuring Debugging

 Depending on the system, environment being used, or customized compiler options it is common to configure your makefile based on the specific machine.
-For example, we may want to specify the specifically compiler that should be used.
+For example, we may want to specify the specific compiler that should be used.
 We often use variables to accomplish this as we have seen in lab02.
 Notice the top of the Makefile provided.
 In order to compile the code so that it can be run inside the debugger, we set a flag in the Makefile.
-For each of the compilation statements in the makefile, we nadd the `-g` flag.
+For each of the compilation statements in the makefile, we add the `-g` flag.
 We can do this by adding -g to CXXFLAGS to tell the compiler to generate debug code.
 For example:

 ```
 CXX=g++